Tracie Hunter: Law license suspension appeals

 On January 31, 2023, Hunter appeared before the Ohio Board of Professional Conduct (Note: The Ohio Board of Professional Conduct is a 28 member quasi-judicial body appointed by the Supreme Court of Ohio that consists of seventeen lawyers, seven active or retired judges, and four non-lawyers.
-Its authority includes the reinstatement of lawyers suspended from the practice of law.) to support her appeal to have her lawyer's license re-instated.
+Its authority includes the reinstatement of lawyers suspended from the practice of law.) to support her appeal to have her lawyer's license reinstated.
 On April 7, 2023, the Board decided to recommend that Hunter be "indefinitely suspended from the practice of law in Ohio".
-Hunter appealed her case to the Supreme Court of Ohio and on June 28, 2023, representing herself, she argued to the court that she had not committed the crime of which a jury found her guilty.
+Hunter appealed her case to the Supreme Court of Ohio, and on June 28, 2023, representing herself, she argued to the court that she had not committed the crime of which a jury found her guilty.
 Asked by Justice Melody J. Stewart what Hunter wanted the court to do, Hunter responded, "I would ask you to dismiss this complaint against me.
 And make me whole by reinstating my law license."

 On November 21, 2023, the Ohio Supreme Court upheld the lower court's decision to indefinitely suspend Hunter's license.
-The professional conduct rules allow an attorney to seek reinstatement after two years under an indefinite suspension and the court gave Hunter credit for nine years of suspension time, allowing Hunter the opportunity to immediately apply for reinstatement.
+The professional conduct rules allow an attorney to seek reinstatement after two years under an indefinite suspension, and the court gave Hunter credit for nine years of suspension time, allowing Hunter the opportunity to immediately apply for reinstatement.

 Personal life

 In October 1987, while a senior at Miami University, Hunter was involved in a car accident that left her with "serious" head and facial injuries, and both legs temporarily paralyzed.
-She eventually recovered and, by January 1988, she was back at the university.
-She took 34 academic credit-hours in one semester and graduated on time.
+She eventually recovered, and by January 1988, she was back at the university.
+She took 34 academic credit hours in one semester and graduated on time.

-Hunter is a pastor of the Western Hills Brethren In Christ Church.
+Hunter is a pastor of the Western Hills Brethren in Christ Church.